Ziqi767/sta365/README.md

-his repository contains the solution of STA365 HW
+This repository contains the solution of STA365 HW